MainInAHoodie/2024ClassRework/README.md

 - **Frostbite**: Target must make a Constitution Saving Throw or take 1d6 Cold Damage (scaling) and have Disadvantage on its next Weapon or Unarmed attack.
     - Available to Druids, Sorcerers, Warlocks, and Wizards.
 - **Thunderclap**: Everyone within 7.5 feet of you must make a Constitution Saving Throw or take 1d6 Thunder Damage (scaling).
-    - Available to Bards, Druids, Sorcerers, WWarlocks, and Wizards.
+    - Available to Bards, Druids, Sorcerers, Warlocks, and Wizards.

 ### Cleric
 - **Word of Radiance**: Each enemy within 7.5 ft of you (an increase from the book, because the Effect Radius in the engine doesn't let me enter 1.5 meters for some reason) must pass a Constitution Saving Throw or take 1d6 Radiant damage (scaling as you level)